mkearney2023/babble-cloud/README.md

     ...
 ```
 ### Packages
 Package definitions are used to include external packages in both module and endpoint source code.
-These packages can be sourced from the Python Standard Library (lib), or packages from the Python Package Index (pip).
+These packages can be sourced from the Python Standard Library (lib), or from the Python Package Index (pip).
 ```yaml
 packages:
     <package name>: